-Industry sources report that the methodological guidance draft for GE crops/lines for feed use currently being developed by the GOR, has no reference to a mechanism for stacked line registration.
-At this point it is unclear what a mechanism for stacked line registration would look like and when it could be approved f) COEXISTANCE:
+The currently draft methodological guidance for GE crops/lines for feed use has no reference to a mechanism for stacked line registration.
+At this point, it is unclear what a mechanism for stacked line registration would look like and when it could be approved.